JamshadAhmad/ANPR/README.md

 **Dificulties:**
-1. Poor file resolution
+- Poor file resolution.
-2. Blurry images, particularly motion blur.
+- Blurry images, particularly motion blur.
-3. Poor lighting and low contrast due to overexposure, reflection or shadows.
+- Poor lighting and low contrast due to overexposure, reflection or shadows.
-4. An object obscuring (part of) the plate, quite often a tow bar, or dirt infront of the camera.
+- An object obscuring (part of) the plate, quite often a tow bar, or dirt infront of the camera.
-5. A different font, popular for vanity plates (some countries do not allow such plates, eliminating the problem).
+- A different font, popular for vanity plates (some countries do not allow such plates, eliminating the problem).
-6. Circumvention techniques (Round or mixed characters fonts,using a plate cover or a spray).
+- Circumvention techniques (Round or mixed characters fonts,using a plate cover or a spray).
-7. Lack of coordination between countries or states.
+- Lack of coordination between countries or states.
 Two cars from different countries or states can have the same number but different design of the plate.

 **Still having perfect situation, there could be misreading due to**